 LEGOLAND Discovery Center is a 30,000 square-foot interactive attraction with 11 distinct play centers.
 The recommended time limit is two hours, but I had to drag my children out after almost three.
 Our visit was during a media preview, so we did not have the crowds that I would expect – especially during the first few months.
 Tickets are timed and they only allow a limited number of people in each hour to help avoid over-crowding.
 That said, don’t plan on walking up to get tickets in the first few months.
 You’ll want to order online beforehand (bonus, it’s cheaper online).
 Tickets are less after 4 pm, which means they expect crowds to diminish during that time.
 Below is a mini-tour of the facility to get you prepared for a fun visit.
+For even more fun, get the LEGOLAND Discovery Center Activity Pack to play along the way.
+And just in case you are a bit confused by different LEGOLAND experiences, we’ve put a guide together for you.

 LEGO Factory Tour: This is the first stop in your adventure and a nifty way to space out guests coming into the attraction.
 Interactive stations teach kids how their favorite building toy is mixed, molded, painted and generally produced.
 Weigh yourself in LEGO bricks and see how many bricks tall you are.

 Kingdom Quest: There are two ‘rides’ at LEGOLAND Discovery Center.
 Kingdom Quest is my favorite.
 It’s similar to Buzz Lightyear at Walt Disney World, where you shoot laser guns at targets to garner points.
 In Kingdom Quest, join the Good King’s army and step into your chariot then ride off into battle against the evil skeletons and giant trolls.There are target symbols on real displays, but the targets within the mini-videos were a little harder to determine for me, my children however got the hang of it right away.
 There are several secret spots in Kingdom Quest that earn major points.
 Officials are mum on what they are, but here’s what I could torture out of the hosts at the attraction.
 Aim for the Ogre at the beginning of the ride and if anything in the mini-shows looks out of the ordinary – shoot it!
+Here are more clues to how to score BIG on Kingdom Quest.

 LEGO MINILAND: See Atlanta in miniature.
 Adults will love this area and could spend quite a bit of time taking in all the details of Atlanta’s landmark’s depicted in nearly 1 million LEGO bricks.
 During the day, take in an Atlanta Brave’s game.
 As nightfall approaches, watch the fireworks against Stone Mountain.
 Similar to a miniature train exhibit, there are buttons on certain sites that allow you to interact with the scene.
 Look closely, there’s a lot to see in here.
 The window washers on the Westin Peachtree Plaza actually go up and down.
 Turner Field has the Chick-fil-A cow and Coca-Cola bottle in the outfield.